 There are potentially some negatives to introducing mandatory CSR reporting.
 Forcing firms to do so could harm their competitiveness and thus make innovation or investment in new technologies less appealing.
 It’s also possible that some businesses will try to work around any potential adverse reporting by outsourcing certain businesses’ operations overseas.

 Striving for positive social impact is, of course, admirable in any business.
 However, simply stating this is a corporate mission without any actionable, measurable steps in place to support this is akin to a beauty pageant contestant claiming their life’s goal is to eliminate world poverty.
-Grand statements and lofty aims should always have answers to questions like, ‘but how?’
+Grand statements and lofty aims should always have answers to questions like, ‘But how?’

 Social Impact and how we’re doing